Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I had the opportunity to update my Nikon Zoom Lens reviews.
-It seemed time to add some new insights to the reviews, including how some of the features translate into benefits.
+I had the opportunity to update my Nikon Zoom Lens reviews for the Holy Trinity Nikon Lenses.
+It seemed time to add new insights to the reviews, including how some of the features translate into benefits.

 Here’s what you’ll find in the updated reviews.

-To get to the reviews, just click the links listed below or one of the images.
+To get to the reviews, click the buttons listed below.
 I’ve also provided links to these reviews from my Gear page.
-There are more reviews on the way, both updates and new reviews for my Nikon Prime lenses and other tools.

-The Nikon 70-200mm lens is a professional workhorse.
-It’s a standard for event and portrait photographers.
-It’s built tough to withstand working conditions, yet creates a range of stunning images from soft bokeh to sharp detail.
+The Nikon 70-200mm lens is a telephoto zoom lens that is a professional workhorse.
+It’s a standard for event and portrait photographers due to its huge focal length range.
+It’s built tough to withstand working conditions yet creates a range of stunning images from soft bokeh to sharp detail.

 Don’t underestimate the silent and reliable auto-focus system in Nikon lenses.
 Great image quality only matters if you can lock onto your subject, particularly in difficult conditions where things change every second.

 Most of my photos were taken with the Nikon 24-70mm lens.
-It’s a perfect walk around lens, covering the range from wide angle to mid-telephoto.
-When I don’t want to burden myself with a bag full of lenses, this is the single lens I choose.
+It’s a perfect walk-around lens, covering the range from wide-angle to mid-telephoto.
+When I don’t want to burden myself with a bag full of lenses, I choose this single lens.

 The focal length offers great versatility to capture everything from a travel scene to an environmental portrait.